 If you do still want the traditional cutting of the cake, Parks suggests doing a little party trick.
 “A lot of couples have been doing a larger faux cake to cut the cake,” she says.
 “Then, the catering company cuts the real cake behind the scenes.”
 Or, opt for a darling mini cake and dedicate one person to cut and serve the cake.

 Keep the Bar, but Play It Safe

 Just because your guest count is lower, it certainly doesn’t mean there isn’t a party to be had.
-But because micro weddings are typically being hosted due to the concerns surrounding COVID-19, there are a few things to keep in mind to be sure you’re playing it safe with bar service.
+But because micro weddings are typically being hosted due to safety concerns, there are a few things to keep in mind to be sure you’re playing it safe with bar service.

 According to Parks, it’s important to consider spacing when it comes to setting up bars.
 If your venue allows for it, choose two bar locations so you can spread out service for your guests and prevent over-crowding.

 Once the bar is set-up safely, it’s all about finding the best menu options for you and your guests.
 “Signature cocktails are always fun, and with a micro wedding, chances are, you already know what everyone’s favorite drink of choice is,” says Nichols.
 “You can better plan for the bar if you know your crowd is mainly a vodka crowd or if they personally prefer wine.”

 According to Selden, options for split bottles of wine or cute mini bottles of rosé or Champagne with a paper straw have become incredibly popular.
 Pre-batched cocktails have become a great option for micro weddings as well, as caterers can make the cocktails in batches and pre-bottle them before service.
 Plus, then there’s an option for a cute custom label to be added for the couple.